 We don’t eat pancakes very much anymore, but when I make them, I still make them from scratch.

 I use a basic recipe from the Saco buttermilk powder box, adding my “secret” ingredients to give the pancakes better flavor.
-We use fruit syrup or real maple syrup, which costs a bit more.
+We use Blueberry Compote or real maple syrup, which costs a bit more.
 But the alternative is pretty much just high fructose flavored sugar syrup.